George Byng (1764–1847): Career

 He was educated at Göttingen University from 1780 where he studied under Georg Christoph Lichtenberg.

 Byng was returned to Parliament for Middlesex in 1790, a seat he held until his death 57 years later.
 During his early years he was an associate of Charles James Fox.
 Between 1832 and 1847 he was Father of the House of Commons.
 He was offered a peerage in order to increase the Whig majority in the House of Lords prior to the 1832 Reform Act, but refused.
 He was also a Deputy Lieutenant and Justice of the Peace for Middlesex.

 Marriage

-In 1797 he married Harriet Montgomery, a daughter of Sir William Montgomerie, 1st Baronet, of Macbie Hill, Peebles, but had no children.
+In 1797 he married Harriet Montgomery, a daughter of Sir William Montgomery, 1st Baronet, of Macbie Hill, Peebles, but had no children.

 Death and succession

 He died on 10 January 1847, aged 82.
 His heir was his younger brother, Field Marshal John Byng, 1st Earl of Strafford (1772-1860), elevated to the peerage in the same year.